twalt007/lfz-dev/.github/ISSUE_TEMPLATE/technical_debt_report.md

 #### **Additional context**
 Add any other context or screenshots about the feature request here.

-> _After all above sections are filled out, remove the `Needs More Info` label, then assign issue to the repository maintainer._
+> _After all the above sections are filled out, remove the `Needs More Info` label, then assign issue to the repository maintainer._

 ---